Welcome to the Muskingum University ResNet Program

-RCA's do *NOT* provide software or hardware support on student
+RLA's do *NOT* provide software or hardware support on student

-computers, because of A) warranty reasons... working on hardware can
+computers, because working on hardware can

-What is Computer Registration, and is it required?
+What is Computer Registration and is it required?

-however, everyone MUST register
+Everyone MUST register

 their computers in order to connect

-from security threats.
+Updates are installed.
 While not required, as you setup your computer you should consider installing anti-spyware software such as Ad-Aware, Windows Defender, or SpyBot Search and Destroy.